-Addition Game - JUMP Doubles Plus One is a printable addition game which teaches the Doubles Plus One Addition Facts.
+Addition Game– JUMP Doubles Plus One is a printable addition game that teaches the Doubles Plus One Addition Facts.
 These number facts are essential for efficient mental computations.
-'Doubles Plus One' makes the learning of these number facts fun
+‘Doubles Plus One’ makes the learning of these number facts fun

 How to Play:

 1. Two players stand with their feet in the large feet facing the addition game board.
 2. A ‘Caller’ asks a question from one of the cards.
 3. When a player has worked out the answer they must jump from their spot onto the correct answer.
 Do not move until you know the answer.
 4. Players then rotate positions but the winner stays to compete with the next player.

 NB The object of this addition game is to have a bit of fun while you learn the addition facts.
 So practice your ‘Doubles + One’ number facts while you’re waiting to play this addition game.